goofy2k/ESP32_faust2api/example/README.md

 # Example application showing polyphony

 ## Notes in advance
-Derived from the "faust_mqtt_tcp6_nb_v2 polyphony OK" version in the repo.
+This example is derived from the "faust_mqtt_tcp6_nb_v2 polyphony OK" version in the repo.
-Note: the first working version contains WIFI and MQTT functionality for enabling remote control of Dsp parameters.
+The first working version contains WIFI and MQTT functionality for enabling remote control of Dsp parameters.
 This code will be progressively removed to get a basic example for demonstrating polyphony.

 Work ongoing to:
 - clean up the code and folder